Paul Dorpat

-Dorpat was a key figure of Seattle's first underground newspaper, the Helix (newspaper), which was published from March 23, 1967 until June 11, 1970.
+Dorpat was a key figure of Seattle's first underground newspaper, the Helix, which was published from March 23, 1967 until June 11, 1970.
 Dorpat's Times column "Now & Then" ran weekly from January 17, 1982, to December 20, 2019, totaling about 1,800 articles.
 Each week the column paired a historical photo of Seattle with a present-day photo from an identical or similar point of view.
 He has also written numerous books about Seattle.